yasserfarouk/negmas/docs/overview.rst

 inherited class that is capable of interacting with this world and a corresponding ``AgentWorldInterface``.

-You can see examples in the tutorials section.
+You can see an example of a world simulation in the tutorials.